 Before we solve the problem, it is essential to lay out what's working and what's causing the problem stated earlier by our customer to understand the root cause.

-Before the redesign, checkout and low cancellation rate are the only way we measure the discovery and delivery experience.
+Before the redesign, checkout and low cancellation rate were the only metrics we tracked.
+These existing metrics couldn't determine if our food discovery and delivery experience was successful.

 Rider waiting aimlessly to be called by the kitchen to pick up order